plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/database/database.md

 ## Introduction

 Welcome to the database order wizard.
-Here you will find a description of the available configuration options and how to order a new database.
+Here it is described which configuration options are available and how a new database can be ordered.

-Below, we will guide you step by step through the ordering process and explain the individual selection options and input fields.
+In the following we guide you step by step through the ordering process and explain the individual selection options and input fields.

 ![Database overview 1](../img/database-overview1.png)
 ![Database overview 2](../img/database-overview2.png)